adamschmideg/coffeescript-eclipse/devjournal.md

   I don't know how to achieve this in the Xtext grammar.
   I don't know why this fixes the Antlr grammar, either.

+* Handle dynamic variables.
+  It's more difficult than it first seemed, see [my Stackoverflow question about handling dynamic variables][10]

   [1]: http://jevopisdeveloperblog.blogspot.com/2011/03/implement-tostring-with-xtexts.html
   [2]: http://www.eclipse.org/Xtext/documentation/2_1_0/100-serialization.php#serializationcontract
   [3]: http://stackoverflow.com/questions/8154790/visualize-lalr-grammar